 Holders of Class A common stock can request that Securitize review their transactions if they believe that there is a discrepancy between the record of their Common Stock Tokens' movements on the blockchain and Securitize's records.
-To request a review, holders of Class A common stock must contact Securitize through its online support form, which can be accessed upon signing into the holder's account with Securitize.
+To request a review, holders of Class A common stock must contact Securitize through its online chat and email support, which can be accessed upon signing into the holder's account with Securitize.